mpv-player/mpv/DOCS/man/en/options.rst

     operate on different codec lists.

     *NOTE*: See ``--vd=help`` for a full list of available decoders.

+--vd-lavc-bitexact
+    Only use bit-exact algorithms in all decoding steps (for codec testing).

+--vd-lavc-fast (MPEG-2, MPEG-4, and H.264 only)
+    Enable optimizations which do not comply to the specification and might potentially cause problems, like simpler dequantization, simpler motion compensation, assuming use of the default quantization matrix, assuming YUV 4:2:0 and skipping a few checks to detect damaged bitstreams.

+--vd-lavc-o=<key>=<value>[,<key>=<value>[,...]]
+    Pass AVOptions to libavcodec decoder.
+Note, a patch to make the o= unneeded and pass all unknown options through the AVOption system is welcome.
+A full list of AVOptions can be found in the FFmpeg manual.

+    Some options which used to be direct options can be set with this mechanism, like ``bug``, ``gray``, ``idct``, ``ec``, ``vismv``, ``skip_top`` (was ``st``), ``skip_bottom`` (was ``sb``), ``debug``.

+    *EXAMPLE*: ``--vd--lavc-o=debug=pict``

+--vd-lavc-skiploopfilter=<skipvalue> (H.264 only)
+    Skips the loop filter (AKA deblocking) during H.264 decoding.
+Since the filtered frame is supposed to be used as reference for decoding dependent frames this has a worse effect on quality than not doing deblocking on e.g. MPEG-2 video.
+But at least for high bitrate HDTV this provides a big speedup with no visible quality loss.

+    <skipvalue> can be one of the following:

+    :none:    Never skip.
+    :default: Skip useless processing steps (e.g. 0 size packets in AVI).
+    :nonref:  Skip frames that are not referenced (i.e. not used for decoding other frames, the error cannot "build up").
+    :bidir:   Skip B-Frames.
+    :nonkey:  Skip all frames except keyframes.
+    :all:     Skip all frames.

+--vd-lavc-skipidct=<skipvalue> (MPEG-1/2 only)
+    Skips the IDCT step.
+This degrades quality a lot of in almost all cases (see skiploopfilter for available skip values).

+--vd-lavc-skipframe=<skipvalue>
+    Skips decoding of frames completely.
+Big speedup, but jerky motion and sometimes bad artifacts (see skiploopfilter for available skip values).

+--vd-lavc-threads=<0-16>
+    Number of threads to use for decoding.
+Whether threading is actually supported depends on codec.
+0 means autodetect number of cores on the machine and use that, up to the maximum of 16. (default: 0)

 --version, -V
     Print version string and exit.